 To opt-out under either of those categories, students must fill out the electronic form on the SRC’s website by January 31.
 The opt-out form will be available on this web page beginning January 1, 2024.

 NOTE: Due to the terms of the negotiated contract with Transit Windsor, a maximum of 40 percent of a semester’s enrolment may opt-out.
 Once that percentage is reached, the withdrawal application process will close.
 Although it is unlikely that the 40 percent figure will be reached, students who are eligible to opt-out are advised to do so promptly.

 Students who do not fall under the two general categories cited above, but feel they may have special grounds for seeking a fee refund, are advised to visit the SRC Office in the Student Commons at South Campus or email firstname.lastname@example.org detailing the grounds.

 The opt-out form will be open and accessible from January 1 at 9am until January 31 at 4pm

 PICKING UP YOUR PASS

-Students seeking to pick up their bus pass for the Fall 2023 semester MUST HAVE VALID STUDENT ID ready to do so.
-Students may begin picking up their passes between 9am to 3:30pm, during the week of Orientation (August 28) at the SRC Office, Room A1223 at South Campus, or the TD Student Success Centre downtown at 305 Victoria Ave.
+Students seeking to pick up their bus pass for the Winter 2024 semester MUST HAVE VALID STUDENT ID ready to do so.
+Beginning on January 2 during Orientation Week, passes can be picked up at the SRC Office, Room A1223 at South Campus, and/or the TD Student Success Centre downtown at 305 Victoria Ave, between 9am-3:30pm.